mrtunluer/Movi/README.md

 # Movi

-Movi is a sample movie project using TMDB API based on MVVM architecture.
+Movi is a sample movie project using <a href="https://developers.themoviedb.org/3/getting-started/introduction" target="_blank">TMDB API</a> based on MVVM architecture.

 ## Features